-What’s next: Efforts this year are primarily focused on developing laboratory models that will allow him to test this approach.
+What’s next: Efforts this year are primarily focused on testing this approach in laboratory models of HER2-positive breast cancer.

 Once breast cancer has spread to other tissues—a process called metastasis—it has become resistant to many therapies.
 Stimulating the immune system would be an effective way to reduce or even eliminate metastasis-associated breast cancer deaths.
 Dr. Fan is studying one such approach that may trigger the immune system to launch an immune response to destroy breast cancer cells.

 Full Research Summary

-Impact: Once breast cancer spreads to other tissues in the body—a process called metastasis—it has become resistant to many therapies and is incurable.
+Impact: Once breast cancer metastasizes to other tissues in the body, it has become resistant to many therapies and is incurable.
 Lack of response to current standard of care, including novel targeted cancer therapy, is the primary cause of deaths from breast cancer.
 While immunotherapy is reshaping current cancer treatment paradigms, a weak immune response in breast cancer hampers the use of it to treat this disease.

 To address this challenge, Dr. Fan is investigating a way to prompt the body’s natural immunity to launch an immune response to destroy the cancer cells.
 This approach could reduce or even eliminate metastasis-associated breast cancer deaths.

-Current research: He and his team are working on a strategy that “tricks” the immune system into perceiving breast cancer cells as influenza virus-infected cells, which would stimulate the immune system to attack the cancer cells.
+Current investigation: He and his team are testing a strategy that “tricks” the immune system into perceiving breast cancer cells as influenza virus-infected cells, which would stimulate the immune system to attack the cancer cells.
 Current work is focused on testing treatment for HER2-positive breast cancer in laboratory models.